Collective magnetic Higgs excitation in a pyrochlore ruthenate: acknowledgments

 Now we can analyze the symmetry of the Raman response state by state.
-The all-in-all-out state has $T_d$ point group, thus the Raman operator can be decomposed into $\mathrm{A}_1$, $\mathrm{E}$ and $\mathrm{T}_{2}$ irreps as
+The all-in-all-out state has $T_{\mathrm{d}}$ point group, thus the Raman operator can be decomposed into $A_1$, $E$ and $T_{2}$ irreducible representations as